abilian/ldif/README.md

-One of its benefits is that it's a pure-python package (you don't depend on the `libldap2-dev` (or similar) package that needs to be installed on your laptop / test machine / production server.
+One of its benefits is that it's a pure-python package (you don't depend on the `libldap2-dev` (or similar) package that needs to be installed on your laptop / test machine / production server).

-See the first entry in CHANGES.rst for a more complete list of differences.
+See the first entry in [CHANGES.rst](CHANGES.rst) for a more complete list of differences.

 This package only support Python 3 (\>= 3.6, actually).